eccentricdevotion/InTime/README.md

 A CraftBukkit plugin for Minecraft Server.

-This plugin brings the film "In Time" to minecraft!
+This plugin brings the film "In Time" to Minecraft!